yagoplx/HellfireBuilder/README.md

 Run `./make.sh ol` to build ObserverLib.
 Run `./make.sh all` to build both.
 Add the `--build-data` flag to your command to build recipes and block state data.
+Add the `--build-data-in-packs` flag to your command to do the above in the "vanilla" way.

 **FAQ**
 Q: Help, my recipes and textures are missing!
-A: --build-data will generate the recipes and textures you need.
-You just need to put the files that appear in the baked-packs folder in your resourcepacks folder, for the resource pack, and the datapack in your world's datapacks folder.
+A: --build-data will generate the recipes and textures you need, and automatically include them into the jar.

 **Special Thanks/Credits**
 https://github.com/HellFirePvP for making awesome mods.